Email & Password

 Moles on the skin come in all sorts of shapes and sizes.

-For most moles, the main concern is their appearance, which depending on the location and presentation of the mole, can be for a wide variety of reasons unwelcome.
+For most moles, the main concern is their appearance, which, depending on the mole's location and presentation, can be unwelcome for a wide variety of reasons.

 Perhaps the worst kind of mole, aesthetically, is one that appears on the face and has hair sprouting.
 Often the hair can grow longer or thicker or even a different colour to the surrounding area, attracting further attention.